 Searchearlychristianwritings.online

-Welcome to my website!
-If you are interestend in what the first Christians after the New Testament times had to say, this website might be useful.
+If you are interested in what the first Christians after the New Testament time had to say, this website might be for you.
 Here you can read many of their writings and search them for Scripture references or words.

 Why are the Early Christians important?

-My struggle with the segmentation of today’s Church and the multitude of theological beliefs almost made me doubt the origins of Christianity and the New Testament itself.
-If the Apostles passed on a well defined faith, it must have been well preserved in the Early Church.
-If no universal faith can be found from the beginning, what we define as the true doctrines is basically a matter of preference and religious imprint.
-A universally taught doctrine cannot get universally replaced by an erroneous one in just a few decades, surely not in times of slow communication.
-Even today we see many churches preserving doctrines for centuries almost without change.
+Let me tell you shortly how I came to think about the Early Christians.
+It was mainly the segmentation of today’s Church and the multitude of theological beliefs that made me sceptical towards the origins of Christianity and - in consequence - the origins of the New Testament.
+If the Apostles passed on a well-defined faith, it would have been preserved in the Early Church.
+If, on the other hand, a very diverse faith can be found from the beginning, what we define as the true doctrines is basically a matter of preference and religious imprint.
+A universally taught doctrine cannot be universally replaced by an erroneous one in just a few decades, surely not in times of slow communication.
+Even today, we see many churches preserving doctrines for centuries almost without change.

-So naturally I wanted to find out more about the first Christians after the New Testament.
-By Early Christians I refer to professing Christians roughly until the fourth centry.
+So naturally, I wanted to find out more about the first Christians after the New Testament.
+By Early Christians I refer to professing Christians roughly until the fourth century.
 The fourth century marked a change in some respects because Christianity transformed from a persecuted religion to the official religion of the Roman Empire.
-I was very surprised to find out that a great amount of writings from that period is extant today, covering many theological questions that are still debated today, valuable spiritual insights and clear teachings on many important life style issues.
+I was very surprised to find out that a great amount of writings from that period is extant, covering many theological questions that are still debated today, valuable spiritual insights and clear teachings on many important lifestyle issues.

 The Early Christian writings should not be regarded as inspired or infallible.
 However, they bear great weight in our understanding of the Bible for several reasons:

 1. They document the faith orally passed down by the Apostles.
-By their contradicting or harmonizing with each other we can see for ourselves if their understanding on any scriptural subject was universal or gradually invented by influential teachers.
+By their contradicting or harmonizing with each other, we can see for ourselves if their understanding of any scriptural subject was universal or gradually invented by influential teachers.

 2. Apart from their universal agreement, any testimonies should bear special weight if the author was closely related to the Apostles themselves.
-We have a few extant writings from personal deciples of the Apostles plus many more writings whos authors were just one or two links away from the Apostles.
-Additionaly we can find some snippets of oral tradition - meaning orally passed down teachings of Jesus or the Apostles - which are not found in the Bible.
-These should be examined carefully, but can enrich our understanding of the Bible.
+We have a few extant writings from personal disciples of the Apostles, plus many more writings who's authors were just one or two links away from the Apostles.
+Additionally, we can find some snippets of oral tradition — meaning orally passed down teachings of Jesus or the Apostles — which are not found in the Bible.
+These should be examined carefully and can enrich our understanding of the Bible.

-4. They lived in a much closer time and culture to the New Testament, many of them spoke Koine Greek as their mother tongue.
-Their linguistical understanding should bear considerable weight compared to any scholar living more than a millenium later.
-Additionally their Scripture quotations give valuable insight into text corruptions of later manuscripts, because often times they are older than most extant Scripture manuscripts themselves.
+4. They lived in a much closer time and culture to the New Testament, and many of them spoke Koine Greek as their mother tongue.
+Their linguistic understanding should bear considerable weight compared to any scholar living more than a millennium later.
+Additionally, their Scripture quotations give valuable insight into text corruptions of later manuscripts because, often times, they are older than most extant Scripture manuscripts themselves.

-Learning about the Early Christian doctrines truly changed my faith because they provided answers which I didn't find with the same clarity elsewhere.
-Some of their univeral teaching are considered unorthodox or heretical by many modern denomination.
+Learning about the Early Christian doctrines truly changed my faith because they provided answers that I didn't find with the same clarity elsewhere.
+Some of their universal teachings are considered unorthodox or heretical by many modern denominations.
 But I invite you to find out for yourself if what they believed really is what the Bible teaches or not.

 Sources

 There are many early Christian writings openly available, in particular the collection The Ante-Nicene Fathers [Wikipedia].
 This great work was digitalized by the Christian Classic Ethereal Library.
-This website here is built on their texts, therefore you will find links to their website at several places.
+This website is mainly built on their texts, but I used other sources as well.
+You can find a link to the source of each text at the bottom of the page.

 Note that I created it as a personal side project.
 If you encounter any issues, don't hesitate to write me an Email to contact@searchearlychristianwritings.online.
-I hope that this website will be a blessing to you as these writings were a blessing for me.
+I hope that this website will be a blessing to you, as these writings were a blessing to me.

 God bless you